Esri/arcade-expressions/attribute_rule_calculation/CreateLateralDevSummitPlenary2023.md

 ## Expression Template

-This Arcade attribute rule creates midspan points along a line.
+This Arcade attribute rule creates laterals to buildings along a main line.
 An example using this rule is included in this [Example](./CreateLateralDevSummitPlenary2023.zip)

 [Code](./CreateLateralDevSummitPlenary2023.js)

 [Initial Prototype](./CreateLateral.js)